 1. Length of ownership

-How long have you owned the pro operty?
-6years & 7 months
+How long have you owned the property? $ \mathcal{Q} {\mathcal{Y}}$ EARS.

 2. Council tax

-Which Council Tax band is your pr
+Which Council Tax band is your property in?
+(Please circle)

+A B C D E F G H

 3. Parking

-What are the arrangements for pa (Please tick all that apply) arking at your property?
+What are the arrangements for parking at your property?

+(Please tick all that apply)

-Garage <
+• Garage

-• Allocated parking space
+Allocated parking space

-• Driveway <
+• Driveway

 Shared parking

-• On street
+On street

 Resident permit

-• Metered parking
+Metered parking

-• Other (please specify):
+Other (please specify):

 4. Conservation area

-Is your property in a designated of special architectural or historical in appearance of which it is desirable ☐ Yes ✔ ☐ No ☐ Don't know
+Is your property in a designated Conservation Area (that is an area of special architectural or historical interest, the character or appearance of which it is desirable to preserve or enhance)?
+Yes/No/ Don't know

-5. Listed buildings Is your property a Listed Building, or contained within one (that is a building recognised and approved as being of special architectural or historical interest)? ☐ Yes ✔ ☐ No 6.
-Alterations/additions/extensions а. (i) During your time in the property, have you carried out any structural alterations, additions or extensions (for example, provision of an extra bath/shower room, toilet, or bedroom)? ☐ Yes ✔ ☐ No If you have answered yes, please describe below the changes which you have made: (ii) Did you obtain planning permission, building warrant, completion certificate and other consents for this work?
-Yes No If you have answered yes, the relevant documents will be needed by the purchaser and you should give them to your solicitor as soon as possible for checking.
+5. Listed buildings Is your property a Listed Building, or contained within one (that is a building recognised and approved as being of special architectural or historical interest)?
+Yes/No No 6.
+Alterations/additions/extensions а. (i) During your time in the property, have you carried out any structural alterations, additions or extensions (for example, provision of an extra bath/shower room, toilet, or bedroom)?
+Yes/No If you have answered yes, please describe below the changes which you have made: (ii) Did you obtain planning permission, building warrant, completion certificate and other consents for this work?
+Yes/No If you have answered yes, the relevant documents will be needed by the purchaser and you should give them to your solicitor as soon as possible for checking.
 If you do not have the documents yourself, please note below who has these documents and your solicitor or estate agent will arrange to obtain them: b.
-Have you had replacement windows, doors, patio doors or double glazing installed in your property? ✔ □ Yes If you have answered yes, please answer the three questions below: (i) Were the replacements the same shape and type as the ones you replaced? ☐ Yes ✔ ☐ No (ii) Did this work involve any changes to the window or door openings?
-Yes No (iii) Please describe the changes made to the windows doors, or patio approximate dates when the work was completed): doors (with The first floor windows all now have fully opening windows.
-F the windows had a small opening at the top.
-New windows Installed 2019 Please give any guarantees which you received for this work to your so agent. olicitor or estate r 7.
-Central heating а.
-Is there a central heating system in your property?
-(Note: a partial central heating system is one which does not heat all the main rooms of the property - ✓ □ Yes □ No the main living room, the bedroom(s), the hall and the bathroom).
-Partial If you have answered yes or partial - what kind of central heating is there?
-(Examples: gas-fired, solid fuel, electric storage heating, gas warm air).
-Gas fired If you have answered yes, please answer the three questions below: When was your central heating system or partial central heating Don't Know g system installed? (ii) Do you have a maintenance contract for the central heating system? ☐ Yes ✔□ No If you have answered yes, please give details of the company with which you have a maintenance contract: (iii) When was your maintenance agreement last renewed?
-(Please and year). provide the month 8.
-Energy Performance Certificate Does your property have an Energy Performance Certificate which is less than 10 years old? ☐ Yes ✔☐ N 9.
-Issues that may have affected your property a.
-Has there been any storm, flood, fire or other structural damage to your property while you have owned it? ☐ Yes ✔ ☐ No If you have answered yes, is the damage the subject of any outstanding insurance claim? ☐ Yes ☐ No b.
-Are you aware of the existence of asbestos in your property?
-If you have answered yes, please give details: ☐ Yes ✔ ☐ No
+Have you had replacement windows, doors, patio doors or double glazing installed in your property?
+Yes/No NO If you have answered yes, please answer the three questions below: (i) Were the replacements the same shape and type as the ones you replaced?
+Yes/No (ii) Did this work involve any changes to the window or door openings?
+Yes/No (iii) Please describe the changes made to the windows doors, or patio do approximate dates when the work was completed): ors (with Please give any guarantees which you received for this work to your solic agent. citor or estate